Codeinwp/ti-birthday-notifications/README.md

 - Ubuntu 16.04
 - LAMP Stack configured
 - A private channel for each person's birthday ( for example: bday-rodica, bday-sabina etc )
-- An incoming webhook associated with each of the birthday's channels.
+- An incoming webhook associated with each of those channels.

-## How does it work
-The script runs every day with the help of a cron, set up like this on the server:

-sudo crontab -e
-0 0 * * * php /var/www/html/main.php

 ## Files